pwalsh/openbudgets/docs/guide/features/settings.rst

 OPENBUDGETS_ADMIN
 ~~~~~~~~~~~~~~

-A configuration obejct for the Admin.
+A configuration object for the Admin.

 OPENBUDGETS_ADMIN = {
     'enable': False,